Prostitution in Canada: Human trafficking in persons

-In the early 1990s, pressure was building for action on the sexual exploitation of foreign children by Canadian tourists travelling abroad, even though the extent was unknown, leading to the introduction of a number of private member's bills.
+In the early 1990s, pressure was building for action on the sexual exploitation of foreign children by Canadian tourists travelling abroad, even though the extent was unknown, leading to the introduction of a number of private member's bills in the Canadian Parliament.

 C-27 (1996) amended s.
-7 of the Criminal Code to address this. s.
-7(4.1) extended its extraterritorial provisions to 11 sexual and sex-related offences against minors (but does not specify purchase of sex), and applies Canadian law to foreign jurisdictions.
+7 of the Criminal Code to address this.
+S. 7(4.1) extended its extraterritorial provisions to 11 sexual and sex-related offences against minors (but does not specify purchase of sex) and applies Canadian law to foreign jurisdictions.

-Following enactment of C-27 in 1997, the Department of Justice was involved in the development of the United Nations’ Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography, and Canada became a signatory in November 2001 (in force as of January 2002).
+Following enactment of C-27 in 1997, the Department of Justice was involved in the development of the United Nations' Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography, and Canada became a signatory in November 2001 (in force as of January 2002).
 At the same time C-15 simplified such prosecutions which had previously distinguished between prostitution and other forms of sexual abuse.

 In 2009, Joy Smith introduced Bill C-268, An Act to amend the Criminal Code (minimum sentence for offences involving trafficking of persons under the age of eighteen years).
-This Bill amended Section 279.01 of Canada’s Criminal Code to create a new offence for child trafficking with a five-year mandatory penalty.
-Bill C-268 has received broad support from stakeholders concerned with human trafficking including law enforcement, victims’ services, First Nations representatives, and religious and secular non-governmental organizations.
+This bill amended Section 279.01 of Canada's Criminal Code to create a new offence for child trafficking with a five-year mandatory penalty.
+Bill C-268 received broad support from stakeholders concerned with human trafficking including law enforcement, victims' services, First Nations representatives, and religious and secular non-governmental organizations.
 MP Joy Smith worked with her colleagues across party lines to gain support for the legislation.
 On September 30, 2009, Bill C-268 received near unanimous support from Conservative, Liberal and NDP parties and was passed by the House of Commons, although opposed by the Bloc Québécois.
 On June 29, 2010, Bill C-268 was granted Royal Assent and became law.
-The successful passage of a Private Members Bill is rare and it is only the 15th time in the history of the Canada that a Private Members Bill amended the Criminal Code.
+The successful passage of a private members bill is rare and it is only the 15th time in the history of the Canada that a private members bill amended the Criminal Code.

 Policy issues

 Policy development around sex work in Canada is complex, divided across areas of jurisdictions and agencies.
-Issues that policy making bodies need to deal with include which jurisdiction should exercise powers, and which powers.
 There is debate on how far a government can go in terms of intruding into private lives, and even whether prostitution is actually a problem or merely part of larger problems.